 Fertilizer and CO2

-Part of what has given Water Lettuce its reputation is the fact it can grow in water with just nitrates for nutrition.
+Part of what has given this plant its reputation is the fact it can grow in water with just nitrates for nutrition.
 The only reason this plant should have any difficulty growing is if it needs nitrites added to the water.

 You can tell if the light is too harsh because the leaves of the plant will start yellowing, however, if it is not getting enough light the leaves will become stunted and grow small.

 Basic Care Guide for Water Lettuce

 While Water Lettuce should have no problem growing, it does require some attention to help it become established in an aquarium.

 After it’s been set up and established it is vital that its growth is managed or you will end up with an aquarium overtaken by Water Lettuce.